 How can I find out more about our parish finances?

-Copies of the Financial Report are availabe in virtual format, or at the Parish Office.
+Copies of the Financial Report are available in virtual format, or at the Parish Office.
 Please contact our Parish Office at 407-365-3231 to have a copy emailed to you.
 Please direct questions to firstname.lastname@example.org.
-Please offer our thanks to Jack Lehman, the Chair of the Parish Finance Council, Ana Nazarian, our parish accountant, Larry Calise, Bill Christie, Frank Milmore, and Marta Ayala for their fiscal talents and oversight.
+Please offer our thanks to Jack Lehman, the Chair of the Parish Finance Council, Ana Nazarian, our parish accountant, Larry Calise, Bill Christie, Frank Milmore, Marta Ayala, and Cindy Gainer for their fiscal talents and oversight.